MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 When I talk about slack, I am referring to the time a team has to improving their engineering process and upskilling.
 Without slack your teams will not be able to adopt new practices, which mean things won't get better.

-A good rule of thumb to follow with regards to slack is to "prefer small regular intervals of slack over large infrequent blocks of slack".
+A good rule of thumb to follow with regards to slack is to **prefer small regular intervals of slack over large infrequent blocks of slack**.

 I have found that teams that have small daily and weekly sessions built into their normal routine learn and improve at a faster rate than teams that take a large block of time off to learn something new.